2017 update: Once again, Clek has updated the Fllo in fabric only; it’s the same seat, and still one of the best 50 pounders on the market.

 Let’s take a closer look at what makes the new Fllo worth considering over the other six options for 50-pound rear-facing.

-The 2016 Clek Fllo is a refresh of the Clek Fllo, which I reviewed last year and loved.
+The 2017 Clek Fllo is a refresh of the Clek Fllo, which I reviewed earlier and loved.
 The Fllo itself was a redesign of the Foonf with the goal of making it lighter and cheaper, and it was a huge success.
 The Fllo refresh includes 4 basic changes:

 First, the rear-facing seat belt lock off has been redesigned.
 The lock off is now easier to close and is designed to stay closed when you remove the seat cushions.
 You can also retrofit the seat belt lock off to older seats.
 Second, the forward-facing lock off was also redesigned to feature a thicker rubber bumper.
 Third, the harness pads at the shoulder have been lengthened and designed to include a snap button to open and close them.
 Fourth, the car seat cover was redesigned to feature better stitching and thicker foam.